 Acharya, Shin, and Yorulmazer (2010) develop a model where banks hold liquid assets because these assets enable them to benefit from fire sales during a crisis.
 They find that equilibrium holdings of liquid assets are inversely related to the pledgeability of risky cash flows, so that holdings of liquid assets are countercyclical.
 In this paper, the strategic considerations emphasized by Acharya et al. (2010) are part of the investment motive for holding liquid assets.
 Diamond and Rajan (2011) have a related paper that has healthy banks hoarding liquid assets to take advantage of fire sales.
-In that paper, the hoarding of liquid assets comes at the expense of loans, so that banks cut back on lending when liquid assets are especially valuable because they can be used to pay for assets bought in fire sales.
+In that paper, the hoarding of liquid assets are especially valuable because they can be used to pay for assets bought in fire sales.